 Those receiving chiropractic care, compared to those that didn’t receive care “improved signiﬁcantly in ankle joint position sense error.”
 This shows a potential impact of chiropractic care on proprioception, or the brain’s ability to know where the body is in space.
 Knowing where are body is positioned helps to signiﬁcantly reduced falls risk.

-Call our oﬃce on 9329 1118 if you or an elderly person in your life would like a spinal evaluation to help to reduce falls risk and improve spinal function.
+Call our oﬃce on 9329 1118 if you or an elderly person in your life would like a spinal evaluation to help to improve spinal function.

 Pellise ESJ 2015.
 Impact on health related quality of life of adult spinal deformity (ASD) compared with other chronic conditions.